jloizel/metroguessr/README.md

 Completing this project not only enhanced my skills in React and TypeScript but also deepened my understanding of full-stack development, problem-solving, and deployment in a production environment.
 It was especially gratifying to see it featured in various media outlets like *Time Out Paris* and *Le Bonbon*.

+Note: The source code for this project is currently private to protect intellectual property and ensure secure development.
+If you are interested in collaboration or have inquiries, feel free to reach out.

 ### Built With (***non-exhaustive***)